-The Company measures share based payments to employees at the fair value of the options at the grant date and recognizes the expense over the period during which the options vest.
+The Company measures share based payments to employees at the fair value of the options at the grant date.
+The fair value of share options granted to employees is recognized as an expense over the vesting or service period with a corresponding increase in equity.
 The fair value of the options granted is measured using the Black-Scholes option-pricing model, taking into account the terms and conditions upon which the options were granted.
-At each financial position reporting date, the amount recognized as an expense is adjusted to reflect the actual number of share options that are expected to vest.
+At each financial reporting date, the amount recognized as an expense is adjusted to reflect the actual number of share options that are expected to vest.
+An individual is classified as an employee when the individual is an employee for legal or tax purposes (direct employee) or provides services similar to those performed by a direct employee, including directors of the Company.